dmlc/gluon-nlp/docs/api/notes/sequence_sampling.rst

     >>>         return self._model.state_info(*arg, **kwargs)
     >>> decoder = LMDecoder(lm_model)

 Given a scorer and decoder, we are ready to create a sampler.
-We use symbol '.' to indicate the end of sentence (EOS).
+We use the symbol '.' to indicate the end of a sentence (EOS).
 We can use ``vocab`` to get the index of the EOS, and then feed the index to the sampler.
-The following codes shows how to construct a beam search sampler.
-We will create a sampler with 4 beams and a maximum sample length of 20.
+The following code shows how to construct a beam search sampler.
+We create a sampler with 4 beams and a maximum sample length of 20.

 .. code:: python